Fractions In Action

 Number Sense and Operations Strand

-• The students will understand numbers, multiple ways of representing numbers, relationships
+• The students will understand numbers, multiple ways of representing numbers,

 of numbers, and number systems;

-• The students will understand meanings of operations and procedures, and how they relate to
+• The students will understand meanings of operations and procedures, and how

 one another;